router-protocol/router-chain-docs/docs/networks/join-testnet.md

 ---
+title: Joining Testnet
 sidebar_position: 3
 ---

-# Joining Testnet

-Coming soon...
+#### Details for this will be released closer to the testnet launch

 <!-- ## Osmosis Installer -->